keu/docs/astro/ci-cd.md

 To automate code deploys to a single Deployment using [Jenkins](https://www.jenkins.io/), complete the following setup in a Git-based repository hosting an Astronomer project:

+1. In your Git repository, configure the following environment variables:

+    - `ASTRONOMER_KEY_ID`: Your Deployment API key ID
+    - `ASTRONOMER_KEY_SECRET`: Your Deployment API key secret

+    Be sure to set the values for your API credentials as secret.

-1. At the root of your Git repository, add a [Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/) that includes the following script:
+2. At the root of your Git repository, add a [Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/) that includes the following script, making sure to replace `<deployment-id>` with your own Deployment ID:

     ```
     pipeline {